MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enable-PSRemoting.md

 networks from any remote location.
 This includes locations in different subnets.

 > [!NOTE]
-> The name of the firewall rule varies over versions of Windows.
-Use the `Get-NetFirewallRule`
+> The name of the firewall rule can be different depending on the version of Windows.
+Use the
-> cmdlet to list the names of the rules on your system.
+> `Get-NetFirewallRule` cmdlet to list the names of the rules on your system.

 ## PARAMETERS